 Which Discipline section should I choose?

-So, if you’re a current accounting student, what Discipline track should you follow?
+So, if you’re about to start studying for the exam, what Discipline track should you follow?

 Information Systems and Controls